centaur54dev/ckeditor5-math-preview/README.md

 ## About
 This is a plugin for [ckeditor 5](https://github.com/ckeditor/ckeditor5).
 When clicking on a latex math expression, a popup is shown that displays the expression rendered with MathJax or KaTeX.

-UPDATE: KaTeX rendering added.

-UPDATE: working with ckeditor5 version 12.2.
+UPDATE: working with ckeditor5 version 12.4.

 ## Demo
 Check this fiddle: